Keon-Jukes/Keon-Jukes/README.md

  - 🔭 I’m currently working on a project to help connect people with personal chefs
  - 🌱 I’m currently learning more about green software engineering and best practices to reduce my carbon footprint
- - ⚡ Fun fact: My favorite food is Salmon!
+ - ⚡ Fun fact: I only drink water

 ## stats 💫
 <!-- start -->